-voln is the volume name of the disk whose status is displayed.

-is an optional file descriptor specifying the file or device to which the specified disk volume's status is displayed.
+- voln is the volume name of the disk whose status is displayed. - fd is an optional file descriptor specifying the file or device to which the specified disk volume's status is displayed.
 If fd is omitted, the display is output to the system console.

-If the disk device for the specified volume name supports error recording, information is displayed showing read, write, and total SVC 1 requests (REQUESTS=); the number of sectors read from or written to and the total number of sectors accessed (SECTOR=); and the average latency for the SEEK/REQ or ROTATION fields (AVERAGE LATENCY:).
+If the disk device for the specified volume name supports error recording, information is displayed showing read, write and total SVC1 requests (REQUESTS=); the number of sectors read from or written to and the total number of sectors accessed (SECTOR=); and the average latency for the SEEK/REQ or ROTATION fields (AVERAGE LATENCY:).

-If the disk device for the specified volume name does not support error recording, the only information displayed is the amount of free space on the specified volume (FREESPACE=).
-See examples below.
-Examples:
+If the disk device for the specified volume name does not support error recording, the only information displayed is the amount of free space on the specified volume (FREESPACE=), the amount of directory space on the specified volume (DIRECTORY=), and the largest contiguous extent on the specified volume (LARGEST EXTENT:).